Is GoFundMe a Good Alternative for Life Insurance?

 - Funeral Costs

 - Co-Insurance health group plan deductibles

 - Health costs not covered by a plan

 Some of these reasons are commonly used when people experience unexpected financial costs, or don’t have life insurance that can cover them especially when the person is either expected to pass away soon or has already done so.

 The question is whether is would be better to spend a few dollars per month on a life insurance policy which can more than adequately cover many of these unexpected expenses or is it better to put your hope in setting up a crowdfunding page?

-So, clearly there are many beneficial reasons that a site such as GoFundMe can be very helpful is some situations.
+So, clearly, there are many beneficial reasons that a site such as GoFundMe can be very helpful in some situations.